Aconitum: Uses

-Aconitum chasmanthum is listed as critically endangered, Aconitum heterophyllum as endangered, and Aconitum violaceum as vulnerable due to overcollection for Ayurvedic use.
+Aconitum chasmanthum is listed as critically endangered, Aconitum heterophyllum as endangered, and Aconitum violaceum as vulnerable due to overcollection for use as an herbal medicine.

+A producer of Yunnan Baiyao, a traditional Chinese medicine remedy, has disclosed the remedy contains aconite.

 As a poison

 The roots of A. ferox supply the Nepalese poison called bikh, bish, or nabee.
 It contains large quantities of the alkaloid pseudaconitine, which is a deadly poison.
 The root of A. luridum, of the Himalaya, is said to be as poisonous as that of A. ferox or A. napellus.